 Solipsism is manifest as the ground state following the application of the Cartesian doubt method and immediately after the derivation of the cogito ergo sum.
 The maxim "I think, therefore I am" is held to be certain knowledge and constitutes the foundation of solipsism.
-An attempt made by Descartes to extend his maxim to physical reality famously failed in the form of the mindbody problem.
-From this, the unique characteristic of the solipsist is to disregard any epistemic extension to this maxim, unless such extension would also retain epistemic certainty.
+An attempt made by Descartes to extend this maxim to physical reality famously failed in the form of the mind-body problem.